The ITensor Software Library for Tensor Network Calculations: Tensor Storage Layer

 \item \emph{Diagonal storage}: diagonal-sparse tensors occur naturally in algorithms such as the singular value decomposition and eigenvalue decomposition.
 In such settings, all of the diagonal elements can be different and so an array of the diagonal elements is stored.
 A special case of diagonal storage is uniform diagonal storage, where all of the elements of the diagonal are constrained to be the same.
 For this special storage only the value of the repeated, identical diagonal element is stored and specially-optimized contraction algorithms are invoked.
-If the uniform diagonal value is equal to \verb|1.0| then such a diagonal tensor can be used to replace one Index with another under the contraction or \verb|*| operation, or as a ``copy'' or ``delta'' ($\delta$) tensor as used in certain tensor network algorithms.
+If the uniform diagonal value is equal to \inlinenohighlight{1.0} then such a diagonal tensor can be used to replace one Index with another under the contraction or \inlinenohighlight{*} operation, or as a ``copy'' or ``delta'' ($\delta$) tensor as used in certain tensor network algorithms.

-\item \emph{Combiner storage}: this storage type uses essentially no memory and stores no tensor components.
+\item \emph{Combiner storage}: This storage type uses essentially no memory and stores no tensor components.
 Rather, it stands for a tensor which conceptually merges two or more indices into one larger index.
-A combiner tensor \verb|C| can be created as \verb|C = combiner(i,j,k)| where \verb|i,j,k| are the indices one wants to combine together.
-Contracting the combiner ITensor with an ITensor having these indices results in a new ITensor where the indices are merged into the Index \verb|cind = combinedind(C)|.
+A combiner tensor \inlinenohighlight{C} can be created as \inline{C = combiner(i,j,k)} where \inlinenohighlight{i,j,k} are the indices one wants to combine together.
+Contracting the combiner ITensor with an ITensor having these indices results in a new ITensor where the indices are merged into the Index \inline{cind = combinedind(C)}.
 The new combined Index is created automatically by the combiner.

-\item \emph{Block-sparse storage}: block-sparse storage is automatically used when an ITensor is created from Index objects with quantum-number subspaces.
+\item \emph{Block sparse storage}: Block sparse storage is automatically used when an ITensor is created from Index objects with quantum number subspaces.
 This is an important case for quantum physics calculations, where the sparsity enforces symmetries or conservation laws and allows calculations to be performed more efficiently.
 The block sparse and quantum number system is discussed in more detail in Section~\ref{sec:qn}.
+An important consideration for block sparse storage is that the overhead of managing the layout of blocks and movement of blocks within algorithms must be kept very low in order to benefit from the efficiency of the tensor sparsity.
+Currently, the ITensor block sparse storage holds all of the non-zero tensor elements in a single, contiguous array and keeps a dictionary mapping block indices such as \inline{(2,1,7)} to offsets in the array.